Clare R. Baltazar: Career

 Baltazar started a catalogue of Philippine Hymenoptera in 1950.
 During her studies in the United States from 1955 to 1957, she completed a large portion of the catalogue, which was published in 1966.
 In 1957, she received the first of two Guggenheim Fellowships for the preparation and publishing of the work.
 She conducted postdoctoral research at the Smithsonian Institution in 1965 and 1966 through the second fellowship.
 The 1966 monograph, A catalogue of Philippine Hymenoptera, included 235 entries for species of ants.

 Through her research on Philippine Hymenoptera, Baltazar discovered eight previously undescribed genera, one subgenus, and 108 species of parasitic wasps.
 Her work on Hymenoptera was an important precursor to future biological pest control in the Philippines.

 In 1979, she wrote Philippine Insects: An Introduction, the first authoritative textbook on insects of the Philippines.

+Death

+Baltazar died in San Fernando, La Union on July 13, 2024, at the age of 96.
+A state necrological service was held for her at the DOST compound on July 18.
+This included a requiem mass presided by National Scientist Fr.
+Bienvenido Nebres.
+Her remains were accorded a state funeral and were buried in the Manila Memorial Park – Sucat.

 Awards and honours

 Baltazar received the Jose Rizal Pro Patria Award from the President of the Philippines in 1980.
 In 1981, the Philippine Association of Entomologists presented her with the L. B. Uichanco Memorial Award for the Most Outstanding Entomologist.
 The alumni association of the University of the Philippines College of Agriculture granted her a Distinguished Alumnus Award in 1984.
 A hybrid of Hibiscus rosa-sinensis was named for her in 2000, Hibiscus rosa-sinensis 'Clare R. Baltazar'.

 She was named a National Scientist of the Philippines in 2001.